-Quartz with MySQL - Java Spring Boot Example
+Quartz with MySQL and Spring Boot Example

-Spring Boot offers spring-boot-starter-quartz 'Starter' which makes working with the Quartz easier and faster.
+Spring Boot offers 'spring-boot-starter-quartz' Starter which makes working with the Quartz easier and faster.
 When Quartz is added to a Spring Boot application, the Scheduler is auto-configured via the SchedulerFactoryBean abstraction and also the beans of the following types are automatically picked up:

-• Calender - is used to define time and is associated with Trigger.
+• Calender: is used to define time and is associated with Trigger.

-• Trigger - is used to trigger a particular Job.
+• Trigger: is used to trigger a particular Job.

-• JobDetail - is used to define a Job detail.
+• JobDetail: is used to define a Job detail.

-• JobBuilder - is used to build an instance of JobDetail.
+• JobBuilder: is used to build an instance of JobDetail.

 Quartz uses JobStore which are responsible to keep track of all the work data that is given to the scheduler.
 By default Quartz uses in-memory JobStore but in this tutorial, we will use JDBCJobStore to keep all of its data in a MySQL database via JDBC.